OpenMDAO/OpenMDAO-Framework/docs/basics/assembly.rst

 Building a Basic Model
 ----------------------

-So a model is built from an aseembly which contains components, drivers, and workflows.
+So a model is built from an assembly which contains components, drivers, and workflows.
 Each assembly has it's own iteration hierachy, with `driver` at the root, that determines what and in which order components are run.